sourcey/sourcey.com/source/2014-03-28-conquering-the-internet.markdown

 You might also consider paid directories.
 DMOZ is free but hard to get in, and Best of the Web and Yahoo are well known paid directories.
 Directories will give you credibility, but bear in mind they aren't cheap, and many consider them to be redundant.

 ## Preparing for Victory

 The way one handles victory says a lot about the character of a person or business.
 You may be tempted by the bright lights and fat stacks, but in the end the greatest reward you can expect is to succeed while having a good time and conducting yourself with integrity.

-The victor has certain obligations, least of which is to set the standard for those to come.
+The victor also has certain obligations, least of which is to set the standard for those to come.
 As your business grows, so must you.
 Be consistent with your training, meditation and relaxation, and free yourself from gloating and arrogant expression.
-Keep developing your mind and body so that your endeavours may continue to evolve alongside your vision and creativity.
+Keep developing your mind and body so that your endeavours may continue to evolve alongside your abundant vision and creativity.